Constitution of Azerbaijan: Section 1, People's Power

 Section 1 establishes the source of state power being the Azerbaijani people and their unity, and states that most political issues are to be solved by referendum, defining as en exception taxation, state budget, amnesty and pardon.
 It defines that only authorized representatives elected by people have the right to represent the people, speak on behalf of people and to make statements on behalf of people.
 It also bans the usurpation of power.

 Section 2, Fundamentals of the State

 Section 2 establishes the basic principles, aims and role of the state of Azerbaijan, defines the head of a state and concepts in regard to military forces, property, natural resources, social, economic and development issues as well as state symbols, principles of foreign relations and the official language.
-It also establishes basis for religion and state, montery unit, restrictions concerning state depts and capital.
+It also establishes basis for religion and state, monetary unit, restrictions concerning state departments and capital.